In this article, we want to teach you How to install Node.js on Centos 7. Before starting to learn, let’s see what Node.js is.

 4)Install Node using the Node version manager

-Note: You need to log in as a non-root user with Sudo privileges. you can check our article about the Initial server setup with Centos 7.
+Note: You need to log in to your server as a non-root user with Sudo privileges.
+To do this, you can check our article about the Initial server setup with Centos 7.

 Node.js is available in the Centos repository by default.
 You need to install Epel-repository first with the following command: